 Description: Indicates when pending operations have been completed.
-When all pending operations are completed (all previous companies to the complete description).

-plete (all previous commands have been executed and changes in output level have been completed) a "1" is placed in the Output Queue.
+When all pending operations are complete (all previous commands have been executed and changes in output level have been completed) a "1" is placed in the Output Queue.
 Subsequent commands are inhibited until the pending operations are completed.
 OPC? is intended to be used at the end of a command line so that the application program can monitor the bus for data until it receives the "1" from the power supply Output Queue.
 (See example, Figure A-1.)